whtsky/Catsup/docs/start.rst

 Configure your site
 -----------------------

-Catsup can be highly customized, but you only need to change a few variable to get started :
+Catsup can be highly customized, but you only need to change a few variables to get started :

 + ``site.name`` : Name of your site
 + ``site.description`` : Description of your site